DoctorBeardz/WindowsGSM.ProjectZomboid/README.md

 ## Info
 It will be necessary to edit the proper servertest.ini files for all the sandbox and server settings to be used properly.
+After launching the server, make sure to Toggle open the server console and write your custom "admin" account password to the console.
+You only need to do this once when the server is launched for the first time.

 Most code and inspiration taken from: